info@gunnersreview.com

 Choose .338 Win Mag if:

-Many experienced elk guides prefer the .338 Win Mag because it provides a significant margin of safety on less-than-perfect shots.
-Elk are tough animals, and the .338’s superior penetration through heavy shoulder bones and into the vitals can make the difference between a quick, clean kill and a wounded animal.
+Most professional elk guides choose the .338 Win Mag due to its massive safety margin on less-than-perfect shots.
+Elk are tough animals.
+But the .338’s superior penetration through heavy shoulder bones and into the vitals.
+It can make the difference between a quick, clean kill and a wounded animal.

 Energy Comparison at Common Elk Hunting Ranges: